 Clinical Lab Scientist: Career Summary, Job Outlook, and Educational Requirements

 Explore the career requirements for clinical lab scientists.
 Get the facts about job duties, job outlook and education requirements to determine if this is the right career for you.
-Schools offering Medical Laboratory Professions degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Career Information At a Glance

 Clinical lab scientists examine specimens taken from the human body to understand and treat diseases.
 The following table summarizes key career information for clinical lab scientists.

 |Key Responsibilities||Perform tests on specimens, record data, communicate results to physicians, train medical laboratory technicians|

 |Licensure and Certification||State licensure may be required; professional certification available|

 |Job Growth (2012-2022)||14% for all medical and clinical laboratory technologists*|

 |Average Salary (2013)||$59,460 for all medical and clinical laboratory technologists*|